Implementing a Microsoft Active Accessibility (MSAA) Server

 Check with our assistive technology partners to find out what object identifiers you need to support.
-There's a very good chance they won't ask for more than the object itentifiers marked [important]:
+There's a very good chance they won't ask for more than the object identifiers marked [important]:

-MSAA has a well deseved reputation for quirkiness.
+MSAA has a well deserved reputation for quirkiness.
 It is not "plug and play", and will take a lot of testing/refinement before your solution works with any product.
-Here are some of it's quirks and some solutions/workarounds:
+Here are some of its quirks and some solutions/workarounds:

 Also, don't implement EVENT_OBJECT_CREATE or EVENT_OBJECT_DESTROY.
 Vendors have found that watching these events causes crashes.

 Problem: Assistive technologies do not use the MSAA caret.
 They follow screen draws, looking for a vertical blinking line.
 Unfortunately, some products can get confused by the vertical lines on other objects, such as list boxes, even though those lines are not blinking.
 The assistive technology may not see your caret at all.

 Solution: Make sure there is a configuration file for each assistive technology specific to your application.
 Read the manual or help, and find the keystroke or commands for training the caret, and save this information in the configuration file.
 Make sure the caret always has the same width (1px or 2px) within a given window class.
 Don't support the MSAA caret unless you need Home Page Reader's desktop reader application to work with your application -- no one else uses the MSAA caret.